kech-app/ashx/README.md

 - AshX adheres to the [Rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power)
 - AshX accelerates the adoption of ash by focusing on syntax skills (reference: [How Syntax Contributes to Reading Development](https://www.doe.mass.edu/massliteracy/skilled-reading/language-comprehend/syntax.html))

-## Early Products, Libraries and AI Expermiments - from Product Owner Point of View
+## Early Products, Libraries and AI Expermiments
 - ashx.ebnf : a BNF for AshX
 - .ashx file format
 - ashx-parser : Parser, Syntax Checker.
 Available as: